Canon G1 X vs Ricoh WG-60

 |14.||Leica V-LUX 4||Y||stereo / mono||Y||-||mini||2.0||-||-||-|

 It is notable that the G1X has a hotshoe, while the WG-60 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The WG-60 is a recent model that features in the current product line-up of Ricoh.
-In contrast, the G1X has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G1X was succeeded by the Canon G1X Mark II.
+Both the G1X and the WG-60 have been discontinued, but can regularly be found used on ebay.
+The G1X was replaced by the Canon G1X Mark II, while the WG-60 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Ricoh websites.

 So what is the bottom line?
 Is the Canon G1 X better than the Ricoh WG-60 or vice versa?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon PowerShot G1 X:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.

 - Richer colors: The pixel size advantage translates into images with better, more accurate colors.